sgoadhouse/msox3000/README.md

-# dcps-visa
+# dcps
+Control of DC Power Supplies through python

-Control of a Rigol DP832A DC Power Supply through pyVISA and the SCPI command set.
+This is intended to be a generic package to control various DC power supplies using various access methods with a common API.
+For now, this only supports the Rigol DP832A DC Power Supply through pyVISA and the SCPI command set.
+This should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.

+As new power supplies are added, they should each have their own sub-package.

 ## Requirements